damdo/grontab/README.md

 ```

 #### 7) grontab.Stop()
-The *Stop()* command.
-This command is meant to be used to stop the started grontab engine.
+The *Stop()* command is meant to be used to stop the started grontab engine.
-It should be runned only after Init() and Start() have been invoked.
+It should be run only after Init() and Start() have been invoked.

 ```go
 grontab.Stop()